gov-cy/govcy-design-system-docs/notes.md

 # Notes on Design System

-## Cange in for version 1
-- explain govcy-visually-hidden (check your answer, error message)
-- responsive tables

 ## Links needed
 ### date_input.md
 - Section: When not to use this component, line 14